-- Parent/carers will also be able to request a part-time place until the start of the term after the child turns five.
-It is a legal requirement that all children must enter formal full-time education at the start of the term after their fifth birthday, but if you would like to discuss part-time education for your child so they do not start full-time in September 2022, you must still apply at the normal time.
-Once allocated a school place, you should then ask the school in writing what part-time provision may be offered, advise them of your child's intended full-time start date and keep in regular contact with the school regarding any changes to this intended date. - Some parent/carers of 'summer born' children (those children born between 01 April and 31 August) may wish to investigate the possibility of 'deferred entry' into a lower year group.
-If you are considering this for your child, please contact the LA School Services team who can provide you with information and advice.
+Parent/carers will also be able to request a part-time place until the start of the term after the child turns five.
+It is a legal requirement that all children must enter formal full-time education at the start of the term after their fifth birthday, but if you would like to discuss part-time education for your child so they do not start full-time in September 2023, you must still apply at the normal time.
+Once allocated a school place, you should then ask the school in writing what part-time provision may be offered, advise them of your child's intended fulltime start date and keep in regular contact with the school regarding any changes to this intended date.

+Some parent/carers of 'summer born' children (those children born between 01 April and 31 August) may wish to investigate the possibility of 'deferred entry' into a lower year group.
+If you are considering this for your child, please contact the School Admissions team who can provide you with information and advice.

-If you would like to defer your child's entry, so they do not start in Reception in September 2023, but instead start Reception in September 2024, you must still apply at the normal time and parallel to your application, put a formal request in writing to defer your child's admission to a lower year group.
+If you would like to defer your child's entry, so they do not start in Reception in September 2023 but instead start Reception in September 2024, you must still apply at the normal time and parallel to your application, put a formal request in writing to defer your child's admission to a lower year group.

 For the purposes of coming to a decision on such deferrals for those children living in the City of York, the LA has developed a city-wide policy and invited all other admission authorities to take part in joint arrangements.
-Huntington Primary Academy has adopted the City of York Delayed and Deferred Admissions Policy for the purposes of administering requests for deferred entry for 'summer born' children.
-More information on delayed and deferred entry can be found in the City of York Delayed and Deferred Admissions Policy
+More information on delayed and deferred entry can be found in the School Admissions Team City of York Delayed and Deferred Admissions Policy.